stelgenhof/AiLight/README.md

 ## Credits and License

-The Ai-Thinker RGBW Light Firmware is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The **AiLight** Firmware is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 For the full copyright and license information, please see the <license> file that was distributed with this source code.</license>